 The internet has also invented miserly shorthands for comments in the name of likes, reactions and GIFs.
 It is the standing ovation of the lazy literates.
 The monthly targets of brand strategists.
 These aren’t good measures of a work’s influence.

 The true indicator of success for a published work in today’s world lies in its ability to engender more written content.
 In that sense, the first comment crowns a lone nut (like yours truly) into a real writer.

 As much as comments help initiate a dialogue, they turn into sewers collecting anonymous trolls, mansplains, propaganda, hate speech, marketing gimmicks and a shelter for the -ists of the world.

 They provide facile explanations to complex topics, hacking our subconscious with their hidden agendas, priming our mind voice to think in 280 characters, and baiting us with the promise of panacea through constant consumption.
 The act of commenting has become second nature to us that we take them for granted without knowing the power they wield.

 The influence of inflammatory comments can have far reaching consequences in public policy and mental health.
 You know there’s a problem when young people commit suicide for hateful comments online and there are gullible consumers who make purchase decisions going by fake Amazon reviews.
 Many prominent internet publications such as the Vice, NPR and the Atlantic have closed off their comments section citing to choose respectful and intelligent arguments with long-form writing while social media companies are investing in developing comment quality signals.

-The ubiquity of reactionary engines results in a whole range of questions on content moderation.
-It’s bound to be the single biggest problem that internet companies will grapple with in the coming years.
+The ubiquity of reactionary engines results in a whole range of questions on content moderation and propagation of misinformation.
+It’s bound to be one of the biggest problems that internet companies will grapple in the coming years.